MrEcstsy/DynamicCombat/README.md

+# NOTICE

+This plugin is heavily unfinished, at this point of time i dont know if it still works. any interest shown to this plugin i will consider continueing it again.

 # DynamicCombat

-This plugin is heavily unfinished, at this point of time i dont know if it still works. any interest shown to this plugin i will consider continueing it again
+This plugin was inspired by a specific java plugin (i cant remember the name) it aims to add a ton of new gear and cool weapons to use. i believed this had a dedicated RP to go along with it. if i find it i will post it